vtrphan/MachineLearning-Titanic/HandsOn/Instructions.md

 ## Prepare the data
 Cleaning the data before passing it to the machine learning algorithm will enable us to use it for machine learning at all.
 Drag the needed action bubbles from the left to the workspace.
 You can search or find them directly.

-Oh, and don't forget to connect the bubbles :wink:
+Oh, and don't forget to connect the bubbles and take your time to see all options of the dialogs :wink:

 * Use "Select Columns in Dataset" to remove *name*, *sibsp*, *parch*, *ticket*, *cabin*, *embarked*
 * Use "Edit Metadata" and change the columns *survived*, *pclass*, *sex* to **Make categorical**, as we do not intend to calculate with them